neurapy/DRL-Tennis/REPORT.md

 - `theta`: The rate of mean reversion
 - `sigma`: The volatility parameter

 This noise is added to the actions to ensure adequate exploration during training.
+The implementation details are encapsulated in the `OUNoise` class.

 ### Exploration Strategy